bcambel/blog.bahadir.io/content/failed-entrepreneur.md

 ====================

 - **I *knew* everything.**
+- made a good sprint, but couldn't finish the run.
+No more oxygen/energy.

 General
 ---------

 - did not take care myself; emotionally and physically
 - did not listen people very well.
 I've heard them but did not actually listen.
 I kept on talking and talking.
 - being an expat and entrepreneur is somewhat crazy when you know you're going to have visa problems.
-Too much instability in one man's life
+Too much instability in one man's life drains energy.
 - did not use my time wisely
 - tried to do too much
 - should be less harsh on myself and others
 - was(am) stubborn when I should not be
-- was inconsistent ( ran 90km in June '12 then in the last 6 months I only ran 30km )
+- was inconsistent ( ran ~90km in June '12 then in the last 6 months I only ran 30km )

 Business
 -----------------